lmweber/lmweber.github.io/pages/software.md

 ### Selected data repositories

-- [FlowRepository FR-FCM-ZYL8](http://flowrepository.org/id/FR-FCM-ZYL8): Data repository containing datasets used in the benchmarking analyses from our paper introducing the *diffcyt* framework ([Weber et al. 2019](https://www.nature.com/articles/s42003-019-0415-5)).
-These datasets are also provided in an easily accessible format in the [HDCytoData](http://bioconductor.org/packages/HDCytoData) Bioconductor package.
+- [FlowRepository FR-FCM-ZYL8](http://flowrepository.org/id/FR-FCM-ZYL8): Data repository containing datasets used for benchmarking analyses in our paper introducing the 'diffcyt' framework (Weber et al. 2019).
+These datasets are also provided in an easily accessible format in the 'HDCytoData' R/Bioconductor package.

-- [FlowRepository FR-FCM-ZZPH](http://flowrepository.org/id/FR-FCM-ZZPH): Data repository containing benchmark datasets from our paper comparing clustering algorithms for high-dimensional cytometry data ([Weber and Robinson, 2016](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23030)).
-These datasets are also provided in an easily accessible format in the [HDCytoData](http://bioconductor.org/packages/HDCytoData) Bioconductor package.
+- [FlowRepository FR-FCM-ZZPH](http://flowrepository.org/id/FR-FCM-ZZPH): Data repository containing datasets used for benchmarking analyses in our paper comparing clustering algorithms for high-dimensional cytometry data (Weber and Robinson, 2016).
+These datasets are also provided in an easily accessible format in the 'HDCytoData' R/Bioconductor package.